alsalafiyyah/alsalafiyyah.github.io/_posts/walabara/2020-07-27-granting-nationality-muslim-country-to-kafirs.md

 layout: post
 title: "Ruling on granting the nationality of a Muslim country to a non-Muslim"
 publisher: "alsalafiyyah@icloud.com"
-source: "Fatawa Al-Lajnah Al-Da'imah no. 6495-1"
+source: "Fatawa Al-Lajnah Al-Da'imah, Fatwa no.6495, Question 1"
-category: [walabara]
+category: [fatwas,walabara]
-hijri: Dhul-Hijjah 6, 1441 AH
+hijri: Dhul-Hijjah 6, 1441
 lang: en
-uid: granting-nationality-muslim-country-to-kafirs
+locale: en
 note: true
 excerpt: "It is permissible to grant a non-Muslim the nationality of a Muslim country provided that the danger of Fitnah (sedition) is secured and that his good intentions are sensed."
 muftis: